MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

     apt update && apt install curl
     ```

-1. Test the traffic from the pod to the IMDS endpoints.
+1. Test the traffic from the pod to the IMDS endpoint.

     ```bash
-    curl -s -H Metadata:true --noproxy "*" "http://169.254.169.254/metadata/instance?api-version=2023-11-15"
+    curl -s -H Metadata:true --connect-timeout 10 --noproxy "*" "http://169.254.169.254/metadata/instance?api-version=2023-11-15"
     ```

-Wait about two minutes and observe that that command doesn't return anything, which means that the connection has timed out and the pod can't access the IMDS endpoint.
+Wait about 10 seconds and observe that the command doesn't return anything, which means that the connection has timed out and the pod is unable to access the IMDS endpoint.

+After that, clean up the pod with `kubectl delete pod non-host-nw`.

 ### Verify the traffic on a host network pod